sls1005/NimCPPClass/README.md

 echo foo.get()
 ```

-In the above example, `B` inherits `A`.
+In the above example, `B` inherits from `A`.
 The mode is default to `public`.
 This can be changed by using some pragma-like syntax.

 ```nim
 import cppclass